elogind/elogind/README.md

 Useful commands:
 ----------------
 * `ninja -v some/target`
 * `ninja test`
 * `sudo ninja install`
 * `DESTDIR=... ninja install`
 * `make DEBUG=YES`
    The Makefile is a full convenience wrapper, that allows to use meson/ninja in
    Makefile compatible IDEs like CLion or vscode.
    Note: For maximum control you should use meson/ninja directly instead.
+* To build a static version of libelogind, add the Meson option `-Dstatic-libelogind=pic` (or `true`/`no-pic`).
+The resulting static library will be installed alongside the shared library.

 A tarball can be created with:
   `git archive --format=tar --prefix=elogind-241/ v241 | xz > elogind-241.tar.xz`